fenago/intro-ruby/lab_guides/Lab_6.md

 Overview

-By the end of the chapter, you will be able to implement modules within the Ruby object model; add instance methods by including a module into a class; add class methods by extending a class with a module; create a namespace with a module; distinguish between prepending modules into
+By the end of the lab, you will be able to implement modules within the Ruby object model; add instance methods by including a module into a class; add class methods by extending a class with a module; create a namespace with a module; distinguish between prepending modules into